Skip to main content

-is especially linked to the Far East.
-The reason is that although the word derives
+Noodles are the staple food in many cultures but it is especially linked to the Far East.
+The reason is that although the word derives from the German word Nudel the oldest evidence of noodle consumption, from around 4,000 years ago, was found in China

 Ingredients